Colleges by Location

 Student Organizations

-There are 622 student organizations and groups with open membership at this school.
-This number includes sororities and fraternities.
-The percentage of male students who are members of organizations is 11 and female students 14.
-The student organization with the highest level of popularity is Panhellenic Association, followed by Interfraternity Council and Pitt Program Council.
-Other popular organizations at University of Pittsburgh are Black Action Society and Resident Student Association.
+This school has 776 open-membership student organizations you can participate in.
+That includes sororities and fraternities.
+9 percent of male and 12 of female students participate actively in different organizations at University of Pittsburgh.
+The student organization that gathers the largest number of students is Panhellenic Association, followed by Interfraternity Council and Pitt Program Council.
+Other popular student organizations at this school are Black Action Society and Resident Student Association.

 If you are interested in music, you can join the University of Pittsburgh band or chorus.
 For students with a talent for acting, there is a drama club.
-For students interested in media and communication, University of Pittsburgh publishes its own newspaper and has its own radio station.
+Interested in media and communication?
+University of Pittsburgh publishes its own newspaper and has its own radio station.

 Student Services

 There are 24-hour emergency phone and alarm devices.
-The dormitory entrances are electronically operated.
-There is a 24-hour security patrol.
-The transport/escort service operates during late hours.
+The school has electronically operated dormitory entrances.
+There is a security patrol that operates 24 hours a day.
+The after-hours transportation/escort service is available.

 There is a health clinic with personal/psychological counseling.
 In addition, other services like Legal Services and Veteran's Affairs are available to the students of University of Pittsburgh.